Is Vail, Colorado the Right Move for You?

 Is Vail a good place to live year-round?

-Vail offers a vibrant community with year-round outdoor activities, but the high cost of living and seasonal job market may not suit everyone.
+Vail offers a more active local rhythm with year-round outdoor activities, but the high cost of living and seasonal job market may not suit everyone.

 What is the main industry in Vail?